ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 of poisoning, excite Youiit-i ing by
 tickling tlie throat, or by -water and
 mustard.
 In caso.of_opium,_ poisoning,
 give strong coffee and keep moving.
-I
+If
+in the water float on the back, &#x27; with
+the nose and mouth projecting.
+Fo
 </td></tr></table>

 ---